-Imagine slow-country back lanes, the Mekong delta and a country plagued with a disastrous secret history.
-Here’s a Laos adventure itinerary and the best places to visit in this small landlocked nation.
+Imagine slow-country back lanes and a country plagued with a disastrous secret history.
+Here’s a Laos adventure itinerary and the best places to visit in Laos, this small landlocked nation.

 If you have watched Anthony Bourdain’s Parts Unknown episode on Laos, you’ll understand the suffering of the Laotian people in the mountainsides who still face the effects of the Secret War where there are 80 million unexploded bombs.